zetroll/BitNet/README.md

 ## Supported Models

-bitnet.cpp supports a list of 1-bit models available on [Hugging Face](https://huggingface.co/)
+bitnet.cpp supports a list of 1-bit models available on [Hugging Face](https://huggingface.co/), which are trained with research settings.

 <table>